In Stewkley, Harvest has been celebrated for many years, in the past occurring at the same time as the "feast"

 Methodist Chapel Harvest celebrations always took place on the Sunday nearest to the 10th but not after this date.

-This year our normal celebrations can not take place The covid pandemic having changed many things, an idea
+In 2020 our normal celebrations could not take place The covid pandemic having changed many things, an idea

-of a thankful Harvest has emerged.
-We hope everyone in our village will find a reason to be thankful.
+of a thankful Harvest emerged.
+We hoped that everyone in our village found a reason to be thankful.

 Showing our thankfulness, if we can, with decorations, love and kindness.

-The current crisis has demonstrated how everyone can do something to help.
+The pandemic has demonstrated how everyone can do something to help.
 We are thankful for our ....

 farmers, growers, delivery drivers, the posties, our cooks, shopkeepers, as well as our key workers.